muhammad-sarosh/Auto-Notes/README.md

 ## 🖥️ Platform-Specific Notes

 ### Windows
+- **Recommended**: Download and use the `.exe` file for easiest setup
 - Uses `Alt+Print Screen` for full window screenshots (built into Windows)
 - Uses `Win+Shift+S` for region screenshots (Windows Snipping Tool)
-- No special permissions required
+- No special permissions required for the .exe version

 ### Linux
+- **Use Python version**: Download source code and run with Python
 - Uses `Alt+Print Screen` for full window screenshots
 - Uses `Meta+Shift+S` for region screenshots
 - **Requires root privileges** due to keyboard hook limitations